home-assistant/home-assistant.io/source/_integrations/ecowitt.markdown

 ## Ecowitt Weather Station configuration

 The following steps must be performed to set up this integration.
-For security reason, use the token Path that you get from the Home Assistant config flow.
+For security reason, use the token path that you get from the Home Assistant config flow.

 1. Use the Ecowitt App (on your phone) or access the Ecowitt WebUI in a browser at the station IP address.
 2. Pick your station -> Menu Others -> DIY Upload Servers.
 3. Hit next and select 'Customized'
-4. Pick the protocol Ecowitt, and put in the ip/hostname of your hass server.
+4. Pick the protocol Ecowitt, and put in the ip/hostname of your Home Assistant server.
 5. Path have to match, you can copy with secure token /.
 6. Save configuration.